|One fun thing to do when you

 The picture at the right shows the coiled tube of a "sucker," a Tiger Swallowtail butterfly.
 When a flower with nectar in it is located, the butterfly inserts its tube (its proboscis) into the flower and sucks up the nectar.

 At the left you see the head of a mosquito.
 Of course mosquitoes are famous for being "flying syringes" as they fly about finding animals from whom they suck blood using their specialized mouth parts.
 In the picture you can clearly see the proboscis, the "needle" part of the "syringe."
 The antenna and palp help the mosquito feel.
 Actually, the proboscis is not nearly as simple in construction as a hypodermic needle.
-As the drawing at the right shows, the proboscis has a groove down its front inside which reside several extremely slender, sharp, saw-toothed stylets.
+As the drawing at the left shows, the proboscis has a groove down its front inside which reside several extremely slender, sharp, saw-toothed stylets.
 If you ever watch a mosquito "biting" you, try to notice that the entire proboscis does not enter your skin.
 Instead, as in the drawing, its thick outer part, known as the sheath, bends, or "buckles," as the mosquito inserts its stiff stylets into your body.
 These stylets hold together in a way that allows blood to be sucked up.

 The Leaf-footed Bug (family Coreidae) shown at the left also has sucking mouth parts.
 This picture is neat because it shows the held-together stylets outside the proboscis's sheath.
 In the picture the stylets are held together so closely that they look like just one.
 As with the mosquito, as the bug uses its stylets to cut into its victim (a plant in this case), the sheath bends as the stylets go straight into the tissue.

 At the left you see the head of a Large Carpenter Bee, genus Xylocopa.
 The honey-colored, wormlike thing at the bottom of the mouth structure is its "glossa," sort of like a tongue.
 The dark, downward projecting items right above the glossa are the "galea," and these are quite stiff and sharp.
-If you feel of them with your finger you can understand how a carpenter bee can "chew" its way through solid wood, which it does when it excavates its nest-tunnels.
+If you feel them with your finger you can understand how a carpenter bee can "chew" its way through solid wood, which it does when it excavates its nest-tunnels.
 Carpenter bees, however, being members of the Hymenoptera, are chewing insects, but you can imagine that with that wormlike glossa it can also suck a bit.
 Therefore this is one insect, like a number of Hymenoptera, that doesn't fit clearly into either the sucking or chewing category.

 At the right the head of a female stag beetle, genus Platycerus, bears large, pincerlike mandibles that make this beetle look very dangerous.
 Most adult stag beetles feed on plant sap, so that doesn't explain why they have such formidable mandibles.
 Male stag beetles, who have much larger mandibles than the ones shown, sometimes use them while fighting with other males to establish dominance.